joeatwork/log-daddy/README.md

 ## To use

-Just pull your container from quay.io/joeatwork/log-daddy:latest
+Just pull your container from `quay.io/joeatwork/log-daddy:latest`

 ## To build

-Run the './build' script.
+Run the `build` script in the root of the repo.
 You'll probably want to change the repository you use to tag the container, unless you're me.